Are There Any Water Taxis in Fiji?

 Water taxis are available in Fiji, exclusively between Fiji’s main island (Viti Levu) and Fiji’s most-visited island groups, the Mamanuca and the Yasawa Islands.
 These are on-demand boat transfers that take you from one resort to the next or between the mainland and your chosen resort.
 Elsewhere in Fiji, there are scheduled resort transfers and ferries, which provide an alternative for island-hopping.
 Learn more about how to catch a water taxi in Fiji in the guide below.

-- Water taxis only operate between the Viti Levu and the Mamanuca and Yasawa Islands
+- Water taxis only operate between Viti Levu and the Mamanuca and Yasawa Islands.

-- There is alternative water transport in Fiji, including ferries and resort boat transfers
+- Fiji has alternative water transport, including ferries and resort boat transfers.

 - Water taxis are the most expensive type of water transport in Fiji.